javier-marroquin/redgadgets/_posts/2016-09-02-movie-mistakes.md

 ### Improving stunts team
 Indian movie stunts are way exaggerated.
 A man cannot easily lift another man.
 A kick doesn't usually push anyone into the air unless they are already flying.
 A car(SUV, Tata Sumo) never flies or explodes just by shooting it.
 A helicopter and a Tata Sumo do not collide(Magadeera).
 Newton's laws apply everywhere(to Rohit Shetty).

 A fight should be realistic.
 I don't have to give an example from Bourne series.
-Take **Mungaru Male** for instance, there is hardly any fight but the one they have looks very real.
-Nobody flies.(read Period!)
+Take **Mungaru Male** for instance, there are hardly any fight but the one they have looks very real.
+Nobody flies Period!

 I'm happy to see that the sound of a punch or kick has taken a shift from literal **"Dishoom"** to an actual thump sound(not every Indian movie).